What Happens When You Try to Sell A Property Above Market Value on The Gold Coast?

 Q. How can a real estate agent help in setting the right price?

 A real estate agent can provide valuable insights into local market trends, conduct a Comparative Market Analysis (CMA), and offer strategic advice on pricing.
-Their expertise ensures that your property is competitively priced to attract serious buyers and achieve a successful sale.
+My expertise ensures that your property is competitively priced to attract serious buyers and achieve a successful sale.

 Author – Craig Douglas